 Below, you will find a list of recommended questions to ask when choosing a potential API company, and a little context as to why these are important points.

 - Is the API documentation available publicly, and does it cover methods and error codes?
 Documentation makes it easy to integrate your workflows with the API.
 Essentially, this is the blueprint detailing how to use the vendor’s API.
 The documentation should include information such as BaseURLs, HTTP methods, header values, request body parameters, error codes and more.
-DataMotion offers a comprehensive knowledge base and ample documentation for all of our services.
+DataMotion offers a comprehensive knowledge base and ample documentation for all our services.
 Our knowledge base covers all bases, giving devs the information that they need at their fingertips.
 Here is an example of what you should expect from your vendor.

 - Does the company offer a pre-production sandbox environment, or other means to try the API before purchasing?
 You will want an opportunity to test the API before you buy.
 Having this option, or some other pre-production sandbox, will give you an idea of ease of use, and how to best integrate into your existing workflow without disrupting day-to-day operations.